2018 CORAL TRIANGLE EXPEDITION

 July 21 to July 29 Komodo to Bali

 Our 18th Expedition will travel through Indonesia’s Coral Triangle from Bali to Komodo to sample microplastics and explore solutions to the problem of plastic pollution.
-Groups will be lead by 5 Gyres Co-Founder and Research Director Marcus Eriksen and 5 Gyres Science Programs Director Carolynn Box, and will include representatives from regional NGOs who are working on community-based, zero-waste solutions that prevent the flow of plastics to local waters.
+Groups will be lead by 5 Gyres Co-Founder and Research Director Marcus Eriksen and 5 Gyres Science Programs Director Carolynn Box.

 Through our Asia Pacific Action Against Plastic Pollution program, 5 Gyres is collaborating with NGOs in Southeast Asia to highlight and scale zero-waste efforts in the region.
 To better understand the long-term impacts of these initiatives, representatives from participating NGO groups will join the Expedition to train on citizen science protocols.
-Through our TrawlShare program, they will also be loaned monitoring equipment in order to continue monitoring plastic pollution in the region.
+They will also be loaned equipment through our TrawlShare program in order to continue monitoring plastic pollution in the region.

-Data collected by all Expedition guests will be incorporated into the organization’s global dataset of microplastics, used in the update of 5 Gyres’ Global Estimate of Marine Plastic Pollution study.
+Data collected on this Expedition will be incorporated into our global dataset of microplastics, used in the update of 5 Gyres’ Global Estimate of Marine Plastic Pollution study.
 In keeping with our “science to solutions” model, a better understanding of the global scope and trends related to ocean plastic pollution will help us monitor the efficacy of upstream solutions over time.

 belize EXPEDITION (2017)